Using a 529 Plan to Save for Your Children’s and Grandchildren’s Education Expenses

 529 plans will vary from state-to-state.
 Plans may have certain minimum account sizes, and the investment options and tax benefits will vary.
 There are tools and websites dedicated to helping you find the best 529 plan for your family.
 You can also work with a qualified financial planner and tax accountant to make the selection.
 In many cases, a 529 plan can be a great way of saving and paying for future education costs for your children or grandchildren.

 If you have questions about saving for your child or grandchild’s education using a 529 plan we’re happy to talk!
-Call 913-393-1000 or fill out the form below today to schedule an appointment.
+Call 913-393-1000 or schedule a complimentary consultation below.
 We’re always ready to discuss your retirement plan and saving for the life you want to live.